satyaRsahoo/BTCodeTest/readme.txt

-Execute the program by,
+The program has been written on C# language.

+To execute the program,
 - Using exe file.
-- Using Developer Command Prompt
+- Using Developer Command Prompt for VS

 Using exe file:
 ---------------